pruthvi-innamuri/policing-ner-model/README.md

 Later on, we hope to package the OCR, data processing/training, and NER steps into a cohesive self-learning program for journalists to begin using.

 ## Disclaimer
-Most of the sensitive training data in this project has been removed.
-Please be respectful of the nature of this project and don't openly share it.
+Due to the sensitive nature of our data, the original training, validation, and testing sets have been removed.
+However, the encoded spacy files can be used.
 Thank you!